tue-alga/cartocrow/doc/pages/main_page.md

 * The **isoline_simplification** module implements \ref cartocrow::isoline_simplification::IsolineSimplifier "an algorithm" \cite scalable_harmonious_simplification_cosit to simplify isolines simultaneously such that common features are maintained.
   _Author: Steven van den Broek_
 \image html harmonious-simplification.svg

+### Cartograms

+(A cartogram is a map in which the shapes of regions are distorted such that the size of each region corresponds to some variable, such as population.)

+* The **rectangular_cartogram** (future work!) module implements \ref cartocrow::rectangular_cartogram::RectangularCartogram "rectangular cartograms" \cite rectangular_cartograms_cgta, a style of cartogram in which each region is rectangle-shaped and adjacencies between regions are strictly maintained.
+  _Authors: (to be done)_
+  \image html rectangular-cartogram-example.png

+* The **mosaic_map** (future work!) module implements \ref cartocrow::mosaic_map::MosaicMap "mosaic maps" \cite mosaic_maps_cgf, a style of cartogram that allows users to count individual tiles in each region to get a more precise reading.
+  _Authors: (to be done)_
+  \image html mosaic-map-example.png

 ### Utilities